dart-archive/www.dartlang.org/src/site/articles/mixins/index.markdown

 some of the restrictions of early implementations; this document describes the current state of play.

+Dart 1.13 and greater supports mixins that can extend from classes other than Object, and can call super().

+Dart 1.12 or lower supports mixins that must extend Object, and must not call super().

 ## Basic concepts

 If you are familiar with the academic literature on mixins